BoyuLyu/GEARS_w_prior/README.md

 ### Installation

-Install [PyG](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html), and then do `pip install cell-gears`.
+Install [PyG](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html), and then go the folder and do `pip install -e .`.

 ### [New] Updates in v0.1.1